 Gareth Bale has revealed he contacted David Beckham and Michael Owen for advice when completing his world-record move to Real Madrid.

-The Wales international was involved in a protracted transfer saga this summer, with Los Blancos eventually spending a reported 100 million euros to lure him away from Tottenham.
+The Wales international was involved in a protracted transfer saga this summer, with Los Blancos eventually spending a reported £86 million to lure him away from Tottenham.

-Bale spoke to the likes of Beckham and Owen, who both previously played for Real Madrid, as well as Steve McManaman and Jonathan Woodgate ahead of his move.
+And Bale has revealed that he spoke to the likes of Beckham and Owen, who both previously played for Real Madrid, as well as Steve McManaman and Jonathan Woodgate ahead of his move.

 "Cristiano has just given me encouragement in every game, given me confidence and he’s helped me along with his experiences when he first came.
 He’s been brilliant."